Get assimilated

 Server side

-In this setup the Synology NAS is the server which accepts incoming ssh
+In this setup the Synology NAS is the server which accepts incoming ssh connections from the clients

 and stores the backups in repositories.
 The SynoCommunity provides additional packages for Synology devices